AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Introduction

 In this work, we introduce AnySleep, a deep neural network that can dynamically combine any available EEG or EOG channels to score sleep at flexible temporal resolutions.
-We trained and validated the model on 19,909 overnight recordings from 21 datasets spanning multiple centers, recording setups, and patient populations, and assessed generalization on datasets from studies not used during training.
-At conventional 30-s epochs, AnySleep showed robust performance across diverse channel configurations, including cases with missing EOG or EEG channels, and performance improved as more channels were provided.
-Compared to \USleep{}, AnySleep required no manual work to define channel modalities, while matching or surpassing \USleep{}'s performance across all tested channel configurations and datasets.
-At shorter timescales, we found that AnySleep's high-resolution predictions could represent short sleep events, such as arousals, which are usually missed in conventional 30-s staging.
-The fine-grained sleep stage predictions further provided micro-architectural information useful for distinguishing between age groups, sexes, and between patients with obstructive sleep apnea (OSA) and healthy controls.
-AnySleep's ability to characterize sleep dynamics at short timescales makes it a promising tool with the potential to accelerate the discovery and validation of novel biomarkers.
-Importantly, AnySleep is compatible with heterogeneous electrode montages present in large-scale studies, which enables the harmonization of sleep staging across sites, reduces exclusions due to montage differences, and lessens annotation demands.
+We trained and validated the model on 20,589 overnight recordings from 28 datasets spanning multiple centers, recording setups, and patient populations, and assessed generalization on datasets from studies not used during training.
+We evaluated AnySleep at conventional 30-s epochs across diverse channel configurations, including cases with missing EOG or EEG channels, and examined how performance depended on the number of available channels.
+At shorter timescales, we studied whether AnySleep's high-resolution predictions could represent short sleep events, such as arousals, and whether they provide micro-architectural information useful for distinguishing between healthy controls and patients with obstructive sleep apnea (OSA), narcolepsy type 1 (NT1), or insomnia.
+AnySleep's ability to characterize sleep dynamics at short timescales and across heterogeneous montages makes it a promising tool with the potential to accelerate the discovery and validation of novel biomarkers.